CrisFlagg/Rahul/tutorial.md

 - Visual Studio Code
   - VS Code can open notebooks directly with the Python extension.
-  - Install VS Code, the Python extension, and ensure your virtual environment is selected.
+  - Install VS Code, the Python extension, then:
+    - Open your project folder
+    - Select the `.venv` interpreter in the bottom right status bar
+    - Open `notebooks/*.ipynb` and run cells

 ## 11) Quick recap (what you’ll do most often)